-By establishing clear connections between climate change challenges, materiality assessments, and CSRD elements, CEB aims to demonstrate its commitment to transparency, accountability, and leadership in sustainable finance.
-This transition marks a significant step towards integrating sustainability into the core of the Bank's operations and strategy.

-As we delve deeper into the selected CSRD metrics, it will become evident how CEB's proactive approach to climate change positions it as a leader in the realm of sustainable finance.
+By establishing clear connections between climate change challenges, materiality assessments, and CSRD elements, CEB aims CEB acknowledges the importance of aligning its operations with to demonstrate its commitment to transparency, accountability, global climate goals and integrating selected concepts from the and leadership in sustainable finance.
+This transition marks a CSRD. significant step towards integrating sustainability into the core of the Bank's operations and strategy.
+As we delve deeper into the Although the Bank does not yet have a fully developed climate selected CSRD metrics, it will become evident how CEB's proactive change transition plan, it is actively working towards one by yearapproach to climate change positions it as a leader in the realm of end 2025 with the full support and involvement of the Managing sustainable finance.
+Board.